codyjdalton/litstack/README.md

 ## Vision

-This is currently a mostly pseudo-code exercise in designing the type of framework one would want to use for an express service.
+This is currently a pseudo-code exercise in designing the type of framework one would want to use for an express web service.

 ## Bootstrapping
-We will need to bootstrap our app module at the index level
+First, we will need to bootstrap our app module at the index level.

 ```javascript
 // index.ts